-There are few cases of the striking return of a species once eradicated, particular a large mammalian carnivore, like that of the wolf in the cultural landscapes of Northwestern Europe.
+There are few cases of the striking return of a species once eradicated, particularly a large mammalian carnivore, like that of the wolf in the cultural landscapes of Northwestern Europe.
 This article gives an account of that come-back, as well as on-the-ground insight into the settling of the wolf in parts of the modern European landscape and its ecology and the renewed wolf-human relationships that arise.

 Return of the ‘Big Bad Wolf’